harish876/harish876/README.md

 # Hi there, I'm Harish! 👋

 Welcome to my GitHub profile!
 I use Neovim btw.
-I love databases, distributed systems and dev tools
+I love databases, interpreters, distributed systems, and dev tools

 ## 🚀 What I Do